 Perhaps the first time we got to see some romance was with Noah Brown.
 He is currently married to Rhain Brown and father to their son, Elijah, born in 2018.

 However, between seasons 4 and 5, the whole family went to California (once again proving they were not permanent residents).

 There, Noah Brown met a woman named Karryna L. Kauffman, with whom he hit it off.
 Thus, In season 5, we saw him invite her out on a date to the family homestead.

 After showing his weird lifestyle to his ate, Noah somehow upped the antique by singing his date, a heartbreak song from his previous relationship.

-The night was the end of that for Noah Brown but not a lot of fans.
-People eventually could track down Karryna Kauffman on social media, and what surprise they got when they also found her IMDb page.
+The night was the end of that for Noah Brown but not many fans.
+People eventually could track down Karryna Kauffman on social media, and what surprise they got when they found her IMDb page.
 Yes, Karryna Kauffman is an actor, and many fans even suspect that the show for the random date hired her.

-However, while she has used her appearance in the series as a credit to her port-folio, one can argue that the show’s producers will not be dumb enough to hire an actor with her real name.
+However, while she has used her appearance in the series to credit her portfolio, one can argue that the show’s producers will not be dumb enough to hire an actor with her real name.

 If you are an Alaskan Bush People fan, then we do not have to tell you about the net worth of the Brown family.
 It is a total of over $60 million, so, despite their way of life, they will still divulge in a bit of a lavish lifestyle.

 It may not seem like that but let us not forget that their current home in Washington is around $2.7 million, which sits on 436 acres of an estate worth $1.6 million.

 With money like that, we must ask, are the Browns at least even worried about their poor and off-the-land lifestyle?